Zoom is an online tool for hosting web chats and video conferencing.

 The University does not have a licence for staff and students to use Zoom, and there are some serious considerations around the safety, security and encryption of Zoom meetings.

-Zoom should not be used to conduct any University business.
+Zoom should not be used to conduct any University business and the client maybe blocked from your machine.
+Please use your web browser for zoom calls.

 Alternatives to Zoom

-For safe and secure video conferencing, fully supported by the University’s IT Services, you can use:
+For safe and secure video conferencing, fully supported by the University, you can use:

 Internet trolls are using Zoom’s screen-sharing feature to blast other viewers with upsetting videos from across the internet, from violence to pornography.